-Sara Sharif: Adults sought over 10-year-old's death returning to UK
+Sara Sharif: Relatives sought over death return to UK from Pakistan

 Sara's five siblings - aged between one and 13 - who travelled with the three adults to Pakistan remain in a government care facility in the country.

 Sara's body was found at her home in Woking on 10 August.

-She had been living at the property with her father Mr Sharif, stepmother Ms Batool, uncle Mr Malik and her siblings.
+She had been living at the property with her father Mr Sharif, stepmother Ms Batool, uncle Mr Malik and siblings.

 The three adults travelled from the UK to Pakistan on 9 August.